PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Example models

 \subsection{Variable selection}

 In addition to fitting mixtures, potentially linking covariates and responses, it may additionally be of interest to determine which covariates actively drive the mixture components, and which share characteristics common to all components.
 This can be formulated as a question of variable selection.
 Below we present details of how this idea can be modelled, first in the case of discrete covariates, as considered by \cite{PMH12}, and then in the context of Gaussian covariates, a formulation which, as far as we are aware, has not been reported elsewhere.
-Variable selection for DPMM has also been considered by \cite{CD09}.
+Relevant to the variable selection formulation we have adopted is the model described in \cite{CD09}.
+A different modelling approach is presented in \cite{quintana13}. \cite{quintana13} consider the logit of the binary cluster specific selection switches and impose an additional level in the hierarchy using Normal densities and associated hyper-parameters.
+A normalization step is then required.
+In contrast, we impose an additional level in the hierarchy considering Bernoulli distributions for the binary switches, without the requirement of a normalization step.